Explore our grounds and experience the natural beauty of our Sculpture Trail and 12 acres of gardens and lawns!

 This is a traditional Chinese Foo Dog which can be traced back to the Ching Dynasty.
 It is seven feet high and made of bronze.
 This powerful work is said to have once kept evil spirits away from Chinese Palaces and symbolized energy and value.
 These mythical beasts, a cross between a stout dog and a lion, are commonly found a temples, tombs, or garden entrances, where they perform a gargoyle’s task of protecting buildings.
 Standing guard with its teeth bared, this sculpture is protecting the art and discouraging evil from entering the museum.

 Have a seat!
-This work by sculptor Alvin Sher is both a bench and functioning sundial.
+Cat’s Cradle is both a bench and functioning sundial.
 Sher is a native to Niantic, Connecticut and creator of sculptures which explore human curiosities.
 Architectural forms are used as a vehicle to portray scientific issues with a combination of ancient and modern technologies.
 The image of the hand is his signature form, intended as a symbol of greeting or welcome, along with an extension of time and space.
-Sher uses the computer as an electronic sketch book to visualize his ideas and view them from a multiplicity of angles.
-This enables Sher to create accurate astronomical devices such as the sundial see here.
+Altar of Decision, an exploration of ancient palmistry, is symbolized by the center following the ‘line of life’ across the palm of the open greeting hand.
+The sculpture also was used as the sculptor’s wedding platform.